-By this point, no one should blindly trust Facebook with their data.
-Scandals like Cambridge Analytica have made us hyper-aware of how much sensitive information is available not only to the social network itself, but to anyone savvy enough to get it.
+By this point, no one should be giving Facebook free access to their data.
+We still haven’t forgotten about the Cambridge Analytica scandal, which made us truly realize just how much private information Facebook has eyes on.
 So, how can you protect your data?
 You can always change your Facebook privacy settings or leave the social network completely.
-Here is how to do that.
+Here are a few ways to do just that.

 Deactivate your Facebook account

 Deactivating your account is quick and easy.
-It removes your profile from Facebook but keeps all of your information on Facebook’s servers.
+It removes your profile from Facebook but keeps all of your information on the company’s servers.
 If you want to reactivate your account somewhere down the line, you can be back on Facebook with just a few clicks like nothing ever happened.

 To be clear, while your profile is deactivated, your information is not publicly visible, no matter what apps were previously given access to your profile.
 However, your information still exists, so this is not as secure as deleting your account.